 Dimmable retrofit LED lamps and LED-based luminaires has long been recognized as an issue when it comes to the attenuation methods such as trailing and leading edge.
 However, there is not often problems when it comes to the DALI and 1-10V.
-Rune S. Larsen, founder of the company Normasym, describes the two ways to dim the LED lights when there is attenuation of the main voltage.
+Rune S. Larsen, the founder of the company Normasym, describes the two ways to dim the LED lights when there is attenuation of the main voltage.

 It can be difficult to know if a new LED retrofit lamp can be installed instead of an old incandescent lamp and still function with the old dimmer.
 Therefore, it is important to know the specifications of both the LED light source and the dimmer.